Jagamantra/studio/README.md

 -   **`roles: Role[]`**: Available roles (e.g., `admin`, `user`).
 -   **`routePermissions: Record<string, Role[]>`**: Maps routes to allowed roles (e.g., `'/users': ['admin']`).
 -   **`defaultRole: Role`**: Role for new (dummy) users.
--   Access control is enforced by `contexts/auth-provider.tsx`.
+-   Access control is enforced by `contexts/auth-provider.tsx` (or `contexts/mock-auth-provider.tsx` if in mock mode).
 Unauthorized navigation attempts redirect to `/dashboard` with a toast message.

 ## Connecting to Your Backend API